DimBik/DimBik/README.md

 ### <ins>Visualising Tweets</ins>
 [Code](https://github.com/DimBik/DimBik/blob/main/Projects/Visualising%20Tweets.ipynb)

 In this project, I developed a Shiny Application with R to perform data analysis on tweets.
-The dataset includes multiple attributes sich as:
+The dataset includes multiple attributes such as:
 - Time -> Showing the datetime that the tweet was published.
 - Reach -> Measuring the visibility of each tweet.
 - Number of Retweets -> Showing the number of retweets.